CMSP Tales & KLX 300D Upgrades

 I struggled with the clutch bite on my Lifan 200 machine for slow speed work and despite doing all the cone weaving right in the lessons (with difficulty), on my turn with the testing phase I completely screwed up the speed and the clutch work on my machine and halfway through the cone weaving I overcooked the power and got out of position and screwed the rest of it up completely.

-I later concluded the practice exercises for this had been a rolling start after an arced turn positioning exercise (two things in one exercise) and the test for this was a standing start and much slower.
+I later concluded that the practice exercises for this had been a rolling start after an arced turn positioning exercise (two things in one exercise) and the actual test for this was a standing start and much slower.

-The instructor kept yelling at me to lean forward and get 90 degrees from upper to lower arm but my injuries from my aircraft accident make this impossible without proper bike pre-setup antics.
+The instructor kept yelling at me to lean forward and get 90 degrees from upper to lower arm but my injuries from my aircraft accident make this impossible without proper bike handlebar pre-setup antics.

 Normal weaving I could do, but one of the cones from a standing start required nimble balance and weight transfers as it was deliberately offset, which does require you to have the right setup from a standing start.